Skip to main content

-Psilocybin-assisted therapy in a safe, supervised, state-licensed setting — now available in Colorado for adults 21 and older.
+Natural medicine services in a safe, supervised, state-licensed setting — now available in Colorado for adults 21 and older.
+Guided psilocybin experiences with clinical preparation and therapeutic integration.

 Psilocybin is a naturally occurring compound found in certain mushrooms.
 When combined with structured therapeutic support, research from Johns Hopkins, NYU, and Imperial College London has shown it can produce rapid and lasting improvements in mood, emotional processing, and psychological flexibility — often after just one or two sessions.